40 years’ old travel and tourism VAT scheme needs reform to reflect market developments – potential slip into 2024 for proposals

 The UK’s 2021 exit from the EU VAT regime and advantages the scheme gives to such third-party tour operators has amplified the need for reform.

-The European Commission is therefore planning reform proposal in 2023.
-This is part of the EU Tax Action Package reforms, announced in 2020.
+The European Commission review is part of the EU Tax Action Package reforms, announced in 2020.

 Tour Operators Margin Scheme (TOMS)